Today, we will answer the question – when is hacking illegal and legal?

 1. Black hat hackers

-A Black Hat hacker may also use malicious tools like viruses, Trojans, worms, bootlocker, ransomware, etc., to steal or destroy files and folders, and take hostage a computer or networks of computers, demanding money for release.
+A Black Hat hacker may also use malicious tools, such as viruses, Trojans, worms, and ransomware, to steal or destroy files and folders, and take control of a computer or network of computers, demanding money for release.

-In essence, Black Hat hackers can work alone as individuals or belong to organized crime organizations as partners or employees and are responsible for more than 2,244 computer breaches that happen daily.
+In essence, Black Hat hackers can work alone as individuals or belong to organized crime organizations as partners or employees, and are responsible for more than 2,244 daily computer breaches.

 2. White Hat Hackers

-White hat hackers are also known as ethical hackers; they are computer security professionals who use their hacking knowledge to protect the computer networks of businesses and organizations.
+White-hat hackers, also known as ethical hackers, are computer security professionals who utilize their hacking knowledge to protect the computer networks of businesses and organizations.

 They aim to detect and reinforce security loopholes, weaknesses, or flaws in systems and networks that cybercriminals can explore.